 CFRM 501 or equivalent.
 A general understanding of economics and a good background in core finance and portfolio optimization, e.g., CFRM 503 is preferred.

 This introductory risk management course covers the methodologies used to manage financial risk.
 Emphasis is given to fixed income and foreign exchange derivatives.
-The topics covered include:
+Topics include:

 - Overview of fixed income products and players in the market